 The 2022 monthly income limits for SSI and SSDI is $1,350.
 This is up from $1,310 in 2021.

 The SSA also considers resources, which it defines as “something that you own and can turn into cash,” like property, stocks, bonds and bank accounts.
 It does not count the house in which you live or one of your vehicles used for transportation.
 The limits for resources are $2,000 for an individual and $3,000 for a couple.

 The monthly benefit amount for SSI is based on the federal benefit rate.
-For 2020, these are $783 for individuals, $1,175 for couples and $392 for essential persons.
-These are the maximum monthly payments, though exclusions may apply that can lower your benefits.
+For 2022, individuals can get up to $841, couples can get up to $1,261 and essential persons can get up to $421.
+While these are the maximum monthly payments, exclusions may apply that can lower your benefits.

 How to Apply for SSDI and SSI

 The SSA handles the application processes for both SSI and SSDI.
 You can complete the application online, or you can call 1-800-722-1212 to begin.
 Applicants can also visit a local Social Security office and apply in person.